juha-h/libbaresip-android/README.md

 ```
 $ make download-sources
 ```
-This will also patch re, baresip, and ffmpeg-kit as needed by baresip-studio project.
+This will also patch re and ffmpeg-kit as needed by baresip-studio project.

 After that you should have in libbaresip-android directory these source directories:
 ```
     abseil-cpp
     amr
+    aom
     baresip
     bcg729
     ffmpeg-kit